 It goes without saying that natural medicine in the East and West share similar philosophies and practice similar approaches.
 The study of nature, life, and the essence is universal.
 It’s not possible to squeeze our understanding and practice of natural medicine into strict geographic values.
 Whoever loves nature, listens to her wisdom, and follows her ways, recognises the answers lie everywhere she exists.
 People use terms and definitions based on their specific culture, life philosophy and language, to interpret this wisdom.

-The concepts of Qi, Prana, life force and vital energy, as well as Yin and Yang, the Tridoshas and Five Elements are shared by the traditional medicine practices of the East and West.
+The concepts of Qi, Prana, life force and vital energy, as well as Yin and Yang, the Tridoshas and Five Elements are shared by the classical and traditional medicine practices of the East and West.
 Natural medicine in the East has developed and specialised in the treatment of the body’s energetic network to a sophisticated degree, as evident in the Indian acupuncture tradition, known as Suchi Karma, as well as the Chinese tradition which drew its knowledge from Buddhism as it spread out of India.

 Typical traditional Eastern medicine practices include: